openregister/registers-rfcs/content/reference-strategy/index.md

 the values are in fact identifiers (primary keys) for records in a Register of the same name.
 To get the URI of the referenced resource you have to:

-1. Given a fieldname `country`
+1. Given a field with name `x`, where the record for `x` in the Field register has the `register` field populated with value `country`
 1. And a value `GB`
 1. Compose a register subdomain: `country.register.gov.uk`
 1. Compose a record set URI: `https://country.register.gov.uk/records/`
 1. Concatenate the URI with the value: `https://country.register.gov.uk/records/GB`

-There is a special case here where a foreign key refers to a register register record.
-Then the meaning of the relation is “everything in the register described by the linked record”.
+There is a case that can be seen as a special case where a foreign key refers to a register register record.
+Then the meaning of the relation can be seen as “everything in the register described by the linked record”.

 1. Given a fieldname `register`
 1. And a value `country`
-1. Compose a register subdomain: `country.register.gov.uk`
+1. Compose a register subdomain: `register.register.gov.uk`
-1. Compose a set URI: `https://country.register.gov.uk/records/`
+1. Compose a record set URI: `https://register.register.gov.uk/records/`
+1. Concatenate the URI with the value: `https://register.register.gov.uk/records/country`
+1. Derive the record set URI: `https://country.register.gov.uk/records/`

+The last step is not specified anywhere so it is an internal convention more than anything a regular user might know.
+It is defined here in order to mirror the capabilities for CURIEs.

 #### Benefits

 * Potentially familiar to people familiar with the Relational Data Model.
 * Hints a single type of thing for any value in the field.

-#### Problems
+#### Limitations

-* To know a field contains a foreign key, you need to look up the register field in the field definition.
-If it is informed, the datatype is not “string” but “key”.
+* To know a field contains a foreign key, you need to look up the `register` field in the field register.
+If it is informed, the original field is a “key” of type defined in the `datatype` field.
 * Only able to reference one register per field.
+* You need a field for each register linked to even if they have the same type of relationship with the record (e.g. owned by, managed by).
-* Linking a full set of records is a special case.
+* Linking a full set of records is not possible.
+Although there is a convention that could be standarised previous section.

 ### CURIE